FIWARE-Archive/security.P2abcengine/Documentation/zhaw/users-guide.md

 5. Create a credential.
 This is a multi-step process in which the user and issuer exchange a variety of messages.
 The user authenticates to the issuer using the authentication provider and the issuer then accumulates enough information through a multi-round protocol to issue the credential.
 The credential is stored in the user service.

 6. Create a presentation policy.
-The verifier wants to grant access to a resource only for people whose incomes are greater than
+The verifier wants to grant access to a resource only for people whose incomes are less than 125.
+(The value of that attribute in the database is 100, so this should verify later.)

+7. Create a presentation token.
+This is a complicated process involving several user interactions (all pre-empted in the GUI version of the service) where the user is shown the credentials that satisfy the presentation policy and is asked to select one.

+8. The verifier finally verifies the presentation token sent to it by the user service.

 ## Set Up System Parameters